If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 Time, Energy & Money!

-So, once again… The WHO is critical.
-To increase you possibility of success with your home business, you need to spend 80% of your time, refining and tweaking the following critical elements of your business:
+If you are serious about making money online on a consistent basis, you need to spend 80% of your time, refining and tweaking the following critical elements of your business:

 - Your niche